Code-Institute-Submissions/ms1-the_rolls/README.md

 - The carousel on the gallery page has a crossfade transition from one image to the next.
 This animation is done using [Bootstraps built in carousel class](https://getbootstrap.com/docs/5.0/components/carousel/).

+- The carousel on the home page is a slide type carousel.
+Again, this is a Bootstrap carousel.

+- A modal that fades in after the enquiry form has been submitted successfully.
+It was implemented using a combination of a [Bootstrap Modal](https://getbootstrap.com/docs/5.0/components/modal/) and some javaScript using [jQuery](https://jquery.com/).

-The animations were modified in the style.css file to tailor the elements for this site.
+Many of the animations were modified in the style.css file to tailor the elements for this site.

 # Features